CryptoSignal/Crypto-Signal/README.md

           period_count: 13
 ```

-Then in the message template the "hot_cold_label" variable will have one of the two possible values.
+So, in the message template the "hot_cold_label" variable will have one of the two possible values.

 ```
 template: "[{{indicator_label}}] **{{hot_cold_label}}** {{market}}  Prices: [{{prices}}]"